systemd/systemd/docs/HACKING.md

 a set of `mkosi` build files directly in the source tree. `mkosi` is a tool for building clean OS images from an upstream distribution in combination with a fresh build of the project in the local working directory.
-To make use of this, please acquire `mkosi` from https://github.com/systemd/mkosi first, unless your distribution has packaged it already and you can get it from there.
-After the tool is installed, symlink the settings file for your distribution of choice from .mkosi/ to mkosi.default in the project root directory (note that the package manager for this distro needs to be installed on your host system).
-After doing that, it is sufficient to type `mkosi` in the systemd project directory to generate a disk image `image.raw` you can boot either in `systemd-nspawn` or in an UEFI-capable VM:
+To make use of this, please install the `mkosi` package (if not packaged for your distro, it can be downloaded from https://github.com/systemd/mkosi). `mkosi` will build an image for the host distro by default.
+It is sufficient to type `mkosi` in the systemd project directory to generate a disk image `image.raw` you can boot either in `systemd-nspawn` or in an UEFI-capable VM:

 ```